The WA Dance Makers Project showcases variety and creativity

-Western Australia’s premier contemporary dance company Co3 Australia deliver a trio of treats with the WA Dance Makers Project.
+Western Australia’s premier contemporary dance company Co3 Contemporary Dance deliver a trio of treats with the WA Dance Makers Project.
 Celebrating the work of local choreographers, the performances cover a diverse range of styles and show that modern dance can be many different things.

 First up was a performance from the WA Academy of Performing Arts’ Link Dance Company.
 Richard Cilli’s This is Now would make for a perfect video clip for Daft Punk’s next release.

 Cilli trained at WAAPA and was a member of the Steps Youth Dance Company in his teenage years – that company has since morphed to become Co3’s Act-Belong-Commit Youth Ensemble, so it’s wonderful to see a dancer progressing through their career and into choreography.

 The stage was filled by fourteen dancers dressed in dark tones with scarlet splashes.
 They began to boldly make sounds.
 “Pom!
 Pom!” they chanted, followed by a mix of whooshes, whizzes, brrrrrrs and other sounds.

 Slowly from behind their backs they revealed they were each holding two red pom-poms, “Pom!
 Pom!” indeed.
 So began an energetic and fast moving piece that explored the theme of how organisations evolve descending in and out of chaos.
 The second piece from dance legend Chrissie Parrott was a more narrative based piece.
 In-Lore Act II began with a family sitting around the dining room table, the light of an old 1970’s TV flickering upon them.
 On the other side of the stage a woman in a white dress stands under a spotlight, slowly she begins to enter and interact with their world.